Some links in this post may be affiliate links

 The best soil for Wax Begonia should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.

 Most multi-purpose potting mixes are ideal.
-Purchase quality Potting Mix for Wax Begonia from Etsy.
+Purchase quality Potting Mix for Wax Begonia online from Etsy.

 Pruning Wax Begonia is easy.
-Remove the dead flowers, yellow and dead leaves to keep the plant neat and tidy.
+Remove the dead flowers, yellow and dead leaves to keep the plant neat and minimize pest and disease infestations.

 Wax Begonia (Begonia semperflorens) can be propagated at the beginning of the growing season from stem cuttings or from seeds.
 The seeds can be germinated but they take months to grow.